executors/executors/wording.md

         >;
     };

-Components which create potentially blocking execution may use *blocking guarantees* to communicate the way in which this execution blocks the progress of its caller.
+Components which create possibly blocking execution may use *blocking guarantees* to communicate the way in which this execution blocks the progress of its caller.

 `always_blocking_execution` indicates that a component blocks its caller's